janchruszcz/air-quality-monitor/README.md

 - [License](#license)

 ## Introduction
-This project was originally developed as a bachelor thesis and has since been updated periodically.
+This project was originally developed as part of a bachelor thesis and has since been updated periodically.
 The system measures various environmental parameters and displays the data on an elegant web interface.

 ## Features
 - Real-time air quality monitoring